YesSteveModel/YSM-Wiki-Issues/docs/en/notes/wiki/Introduction.md

 - Automatic synchronization of client models: When ordinary players enter the server, the server will ==automatically== synchronize the models to the players' computers.
 - Encrypted model files: All the models sent to the player clients are ==encrypted binary files==, effectively avoiding model theft!
 - Model permission function: Models can be individually authorized.
 Only after the OP enters the command to authorize, specific models can be used.
-- Modification of the original player model: The default Steve and Alex models are added, and both models can automatically call the player's skin to display.
+- Modification of the original player model: The default Steve and Alex models are added, and both models can automatically use the player's skin as their textures.
-- Animation roulette function: When the `Z` key is pressed, a roulette animation can be opened.
-Through it, you can conveniently play various interesting animations (such as actions, expressions, etc.).
+- Animation roulette function: When the `Z` key is pressed, an animation roulette is opened, where you can conveniently play various interesting animations (such as motions, expressions, etc.)
-- Maid model rendering support: Use Yes Steve Model mod version 2.4.0 and later and Touhou Little Maid mod version 1.2.0 and later to use the corresponding models and animations for maids.
+- Maid model rendering support: Installing Touhou Little Maid mod version 1.2.0+ with Yes Steve Model mod version 2.4.0+ allows you to use YSM models and animations on maids.

 ## Animation Support